-This here is a classic maze: walls that run front to back and side to side, with gaps to pass through.
-You might have drawn through one on paper, but here the Bedtime Math guinea pigs get to solve a real one.
-Rats and mice can solve a maze to find the cheese, too.
-This webpage tells pet owners how to train a mouse to run a maze.
-You start by leaving a trail of treats from the start all the way through to the finish.
-Each day you space the treats farther and farther apart, until finally there’s just one treat at the end.
+This is a classic maze: walls that run front to back and side to side, with gaps to pass through.
+Here the Bedtime Math guinea pigs solve it, but rats and mice can also solve a maze, too.
+This webpage tells pet owners how to train a mouse to run a maze using a trail of treats.
 Luckily we humans just get to eat our snacks off a plate.

 Wee ones: Where is Snickers, the black/white/caramel guinea pig: on your left, or on your right?

 Little kids: If Hershey (the brown guinea pig) takes 6 minutes to solve the maze, and Snickers (the black/white/caramel one) takes 1 minute longer, how long does Snickers take?
 Bonus: If they start learning the maze on a Monday, and finally learn it 4 days later, on what day do they solve the maze?